IbzanHyena/blog.ibzan.co.uk/articles/2023-05-19-agda-propositional-equality.md

 and-false-identity = refl
 ```

-`∀` means for all &mdash; the compiler _must_ show this property holds for every possible value.
+`∀` means for all&mdash;the compiler _must_ show this property holds for every possible value.
 Again, the braces mean that the value of `b` itself is implicit.
-This pattern of providing the values of types implicitly in Agda is common &mdash; more of the attention is given to the _evidence_ that a property holds than the values themselves.
+This pattern of providing the values of types implicitly in Agda is common&mdash;more of the attention is given to the _evidence_ that a property holds than the values themselves.
 It also helps avoid syntactic noise in proofs.

 The proof of this property should be fairly easy to follow; we start by asserting what we want to prove.